vitiral/artifact_py/README.md

   markdown implementation.
 - Removal of `.art/settings.toml`, replaced with an attribute block anywhere in the markdown file.
-- Massive simpliication of the cmdline tool.
-This may be improved in the future.
+- Massive simplification of the cmdline tool.
+The CLI may be improved in the future.
 - A few minor tweaks to simplify how artifacts are specified and linked.
   - Markdown can be exported _in place_ -- almost none of the document has to be changed.